AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 #### Generate template workflows for a variety of stimuli (Jerome, Daniel M.)
 - Generate template workflows for a variety of stimuli.
 - Natural movies workflow with different resolution.
+  - Test dependence of number of dropped frames on resolution (300 x 200 -> 1920 x 1080) with warping performed online versus pre-warped.
+All movies will have frame rate of 30 Hz.
 - Closed-loop wheel to stim workflow.

 To be filled.